NASA flight director, AAE alum Flores 'humbled' by new role

 'An exciting time'

-Practical experience during previous jobs at NASA certainly were crucial in landing the new position.
+Practical experience during previous jobs at NASA certainly was crucial in landing the new position.

 Other than being a systems engineer, Flores also was a flight controller, managing the station’s power and external thermal control.
 As a flight controller, he worked with internal teams and their engineering and operations counterparts, and he also was the lead test conductor for the MCC-21 Project, a state-of-the-art platform upgrade to the mission control center.
 In the latter role, Flores was able to showcase leadership and problem-solving skills, he says, both key traits for a flight director.